 So ok, foreigners moving to Spain and especially foreigners spending the winter months in Spain (Benidorm being a great example of that) tend to have passed that age of having to work for a living…

 But, summer has started and that means it’s time for younger people to find their way to the Spanish coast, enjoy Spain’s cheap alcohol, get drunk every night, create scenes, puke in bars and act as if they own the place… yeah, gotta love life on the Costa!

-This morning for me this meant that instead of going to beautiful but very touristy Moraira I went to Teulada: a town that is less pretty at first sight and doesn’t have some amazing beach because it’s located just a few kilometres inland.
-But, with a nice old town center and typically Spanish cafes hidden in small streets it was the perfect place for my Spanish breakfast.
+This morning for me this meant that instead of going to beautiful but touristy Moraira I went to Teulada (map): a town that is less pretty at first sight and doesn’t have some amazing beach because it’s located just a few kilometers inland.
+But, with a nice old town center and typically Spanish cafes hidden in small streets, it was the perfect place for my Spanish breakfast.

 And what made it all perfect: I even had to order in Spanish!!
 Yes seriously, coastal towns such as Moraira are so touristy that it’s hard to find a Spanish waiter…

-So then what is this amazing Spanish breakfast?
+So then what is this great Spanish breakfast?

 In Spain, breakfast is the smallest meal of the day.
 Tostada con tomate (toast with tomato) is what you will see most Spaniards eat in the morning.
 It’s simple but so tasty and I absolutely love it!

 When you order it in a bar or cafe, you will get a sliced, toasted baguette with a little bowl of mashed tomatoes, a bottle of olive oil and some salt.
 You pour the olive oil on the toasted baguette, add a generous amount of the tomato and then some salt to taste.
 Wash it down with a cafe con leche, a large coffee cup containing a small amount of strong espresso coffee with a lot of very hot, frothy milk, and you are ready to start the day!